GNOME/libadwaita/doc/migrating-between-development-versions.md

 #### Adjusting Text-only Buttons

-If you had text-only buttons, consider using [class@Adw.ButtonContent].
+If you had text-only buttons, consider using [class@ButtonContent].
 For example, the following button:

 ```xml
 <object class="GtkButton">